Exempt: Everything You Need to Know

 A job duty is executively exempt if it involves supervising two or more employees on a regular basis.
 The two-employee requirement is equivalent to two full-time employees or the equivalent in part-time employees.
 For an employee's job duties to be considered exempt, supervision must be a major part of the job duties.
 Another major aspect of the job duty should be management.
 Finally, the employee must be able to have a genuine impact on employees' job status within the company.

 Exempt Professional Job Duties

 Job duties traditionally associated with the learned professions are usually exempt when it comes to FLSA overtime rules.
 Professionally exempt job duties are usually intellectual nature.
 These job duties require the employee to exercise judgment and discretion.
 These employees commonly have specialized education.
 Many creative professionals are also considered exempt employees.
 It is usually the easiest to classify employees as professionally exempt.

 It is usually most difficult to classify employees as administratively exempt.
 The reason for this is that administrative jobs tend to be very imprecise in nature.
 The FLSA defines administrative job duties as non-manual.
 These job duties are usually performed in office settings.
 Discretion and judgment are also required for administratively exempt job duties.

 To learn more about what exempt means when it comes to that FLSA overtime rules, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.